POSTPONED ∙ This event has been rescheduled to Sunday, February 22, 2026 at 7:30 pm.

 -

-The 36th Annual Carolina Band Festival and Conductors Conference ∙ The Wind Ensemble presents a bright, energetic program of works by John Philip Sousa, Carolyn Bremer, Ingolf Dahl, Morton Gould, and Leonard Bernstein.
-They will be joined by Dr. Robert Young, professor of saxophone, and festival guest clinicians Sarah McKoin, William L. Lake, Jr., and John R. Locke.
+The 36th Annual Carolina Band Festival and Conductors Conference ∙ The Wind Ensemble presents a bright and energetic program featuring works by John Philip Sousa, Carolyn Bremer, Ingolf Dahl, Morton Gould, and Leonard Bernstein.
+The ensemble will be joined by Dr. Robert Young, professor of saxophone, along with festival guest clinicians Sarah McKoin, William L. Lake, Jr., and John R. Locke.

 Free